-of central

-appears

-Gongduk

-and

-by

-A 'Ngalop woman cooking at Neptengkha, a native speaker of Dzongkha in western Bhutan

-bhatan lost link in the hypothetical Sino-Caucasian macrofamily.
-At least, that is what my late colleague Sergei Starostin in Moscow thought about this language that I had discovered in Bhutan.
+Alongside a language as distinct and unique as Gongduk, all of the rest of the highly diverse Tibeto-Burman family, from Mandarin Chinese to the Chepang language of central Nepal, appears monolithic and homogeneous by comparison.
+Gongduk may in fact represent a lost link in the hypothetical Sino-Caucasian macrofamily.
+At least, that is what my late colleague Sergei Starostin in Moscow-thought about this language that I had discovered in Bhutan.
 His theory remains controversial, but what is certain is that such languages hold the key to unravelling the long and hoary prehistory of Himalayan population movements.

-language

-monolithic

-homogeneous

-comparison.

-may in fact represent a Nepal, The speakers of the language with no name of its own, high up in the Black Mountains, as well as the Lhokpu, a small In accordance with Lhokpu tradition, this man, in mourning after the death of his wife, may not cut his hair or enter another person's house for three years. tribal group in southwestern Bhutan, do not only just speak tribal group in southwestern Bhutan, do not only just speak languages that are very special in the context of the Tibeto-Burman language family.
+The speakers of the language with no name of its own, high up in the Black Mountains, as well as the Lhokpu, a small tribal group in southwestern Bhutan, do not only just speak languages that are very special in the context of the Tibeto-Burman language family.
 Even the DNA of these people is special when viewed in the context of Eurasia as a whole, not just when compared with other local Himalayan populations.